ZEPL/zepl-documentation/docs/guide/export_notebook.md

 <h1> Exporting ZEPL notebooks </h1>
-Once you've worked on your notebook in ZEPL, you can also export it outside of our service for usage either on your Apache Zeppelin or Jupyter services.
+Once you've worked on your notebook in ZEPL, you might want to export it outside of our service for usage either on your Apache Zeppelin or Jupyter services.
+Currently only export to Apache Zeppelin notebook format is supported.

 <br/>
 ## Export into Apache Zeppelin notebook format